Upweight or downweight sections of a site in the search results

 E.g. Create scopes for pages under /publications/ and /media/ for the publications and media releases example above:

 pubsScope mysite\.com\/publications\/ mediaScope mysite\.com\/media\/

-Rebuild the data source’s index to apply the generalized scopes to the index.
-This can be done by running an advanced update to rebuild the live index of the data source.
+Rebuild the collection’s index to apply the generalised scopes to the index.
+This can be done by running an advanced update to reindex the live view of the collection.

-A results page needs to be created for each search that will require section up-weighting.
-See: managing profiles and services for information on how to create a results page.
+A profile needs to be created for each search that will require section upweighting.
+See: managing profiles and services for information on how to create a profile.

 Note: weighting accepts a value within 0.0-1.0.

 e.g. for the publications search

 e.g. for the previous example tag each page with an appropriate section metadata field.